redis/redis-doc/topics/sentinel.md

 Note: because currently slave priority is not implemented, the selection is performed only discarding unreachable slaves and picking the one with the lower Run ID.

+**Sentinel Rule #19**: A Sentinel performing the failover as leader will select the slave to promote, among the existing **Good Slaves** (See rule #11), taking the one with the lower slave priority.
+When priority is the same the slave with lexicographically lower runid is preferred.

 APPENDIX B - Get started with Sentinel in five minutes
 ===